What is Amikacin?

 Precautions

-Inform your doctor if you are allergic to amikacin, or to other aminoglycoside antibiotics (such as tobramycin or gentamicin); or if you have any other allergies.
-This product may contain inactive ingredients (such as sulfites) that may cause allergic reactions or other problems.
+• Inform your doctor if you are allergic to amikacin or other aminoglycoside antibiotics like tobramycin or gentamicin, or if you have any other allergies.
+This medication may contain inactive ingredients that can cause allergic reactions.

-Before using this medicine, tell your doctor or pharmacist your medical history, in particular: cystic fibrosis, hearing problems (including hearing loss), kidney problems, low blood minerals (including potassium, magnesium, calcium), myasthenia gravis, Parkinson's disease.
+• Before using amikacin, disclose your medical history, especially if you have cystic fibrosis, hearing problems, kidney issues, low blood minerals, myasthenia gravis, or Parkinson's disease.

 Interactions